Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 The Great Perfection Teachings

 The path of the Bodhisattva is at hand, its nature & itinerary.
 The inevitable preparation is nothing less than a long and hard training.
 The first stage of the path involves accumulating merit.
 Moral & spiritual exercises provide the shield of the training.
 In a certain sense, the Mâhayâna focuses on the itinerary of the Buddha before his enlightenment, i.e. when he was still a Bodhisattva, giving away parts of his flesh to feed wild animals !
 The Hînayâna looks at what happened after his enlightenment, defining what has to be renounced to live like the Buddha.
+Indeed, the Mahâyâna aims at Buddhahood (awakening), considering it within reach, while the Hînayâna targets Arhathood (liberation) and does not consider it possible to realize Buddhahood in this world.

 Due to this continuous practice, the method of the Bodhisattva culminates in the generation of compassion with the mind of enlightenment for the benefit of all beings, or Bodhicitta.
 Because of meditation on emptiness, wisdom-mind increases and when he or she has more than just conceptual understanding of emptiness, but actual, direct experience of it, then the first of the Ten Bodhisattva Stages is entered.
-In each, the Superior Bodhisattva must gradually eliminate all subtle & very subtle obscurations & delusions or innate self-grasping.
-Eventually, this ends in Buddhahood, at which point a Form Body ("Rûpakâya" = "Sambhogakâya" + "Nîrmanakâya") is taken to allow the enlightened wisdom-mind (the "Dharmakâya") to work for the benefit of all sentient beings.
-When the coarse and subtle bodies of a Buddha die, he or she transfers the very subtle mind to the Enjoyment Body (the "Sambhogakâya", emerging thanks to the Clear Light of his or her very subtle consciousness).
+At this point, the ordinary Bodhisattva is a Superior Bodhisattva.
+In each of the following nine Bodhisattva grounds, the Superior Bodhisattva must gradually eliminate all subtle & very subtle obscurations & delusions or innate self-grasping.
+Eventually, this ends in Buddhahood, at which point a Form Body ("Rûpakâya" = "Sambhogakâya" + "Nirmanakâya") is taken to allow the enlightened wisdom-mind (the "Dharmakâya") to work for the benefit of all sentient beings.

 However, reaching this lofty goal is full of difficult austerities, long (three countless aeons) and arduous.
-Like the Individual Vehicle, the Great Perfection Vehicle is not a quick path, nor easy.
-Its salvic goal differs from the Lesser Vehicle, for Buddhahood can indeed be attained (according to some Lesser Vehicle schools, Arhathood and Buddhahood are not identical and only the former can be attained).
-Nevertheless, a Sutric Bodhisattva cannot say practice is comfortable !
+Like the Individual Vehicle, the Great Perfection Vehicle is not a quick path, nor easy at all !
+Buddhahood is possible, but not very likely as a this-life event.
+One then wonders how effective the Buddhadharma can be ?
+If it takes so long to realize Buddhahood, then truly helping sentient beings becomes a rare activity.
+Does this not annul the intent ?
+The salvic goal of the Great Perfection Vehicle clearly differs from that of the Lesser Vehicle, for Buddhahood can indeed be attained (according to some Lesser Vehicle schools, Arhathood and Buddhahood are not identical and only the former can be attained).
+Nevertheless, a Sutric Bodhisattva cannot say practice is comfortable or quick !
+Hence, given teachers are so scarce, sentient beings are likely to continue to suffer for a very very long time.
+Was this Buddha's intent ?
+And if not, was he not able to devise a method enabling a short-cut to "nirvâna" ?

 The Key in Three & the Ten Virtuous Actions